We had about 2 hours notice……

 When I said yeah, expecting a whoop and a holler, not a single guy expressed any sort of interest, or inquisitiveness or anything.
 What the…………

-At 24 years of age, I quit my cushy corporate job, moved to Pinehurst and tried to play professional golf.
+After 8 years in the “real world”, I quit my cushy corporate job, moved to Pinehurst and tried to play professional golf.
 My brothers and sisters (all 9 of them) applauded.
 My parents were horrified.
 “You’re doing WHAT????”
 So I did what anybody in their right mind would do, I grabbed a low paying job with absurd benefits.
 Caddie Master was at the top of the list.
 While I made nothing essentially, I could do whatever I wanted to at the resort. (fast forward a few decades, oh my goodness, has that position changed……” Read this Rick Reilly Sports Illustrated article if you are interested in the demise of a rich, flavorful, warm, purely southern tradition.
 Coach makes an appearance.

 How could these guys not be frothing at the mouth to get Arnie’s bag?
 It was just a practice round, no real pressure.
 His reputation of being fair, friendly and a big tipper was well known.
 What the heck?
 So I approached the wisest and longest serving caddie there, a guy named Fletcher Gaines, and asked him “Hey Fletch, how come none of the guys want Palmer’s bag?”
 Fletch, now in the Caddie Hall of Fame, passed away in 2010.
 Among caddies and the smarter members, he was royalty.
 There are too many stories to even try to impart how ingrained and part of the Pinehurst culture Fletcher was.
 Here’s 1: